WICG/raw-clipboard-access/explainer.md

 ## Stakeholder Feedback / Opposition

-Stakeholders like Figma are in support of, and have publicly [requested](https://crbug.com/150835#c73) this feature, to attain compatibility with native applications and avoid decoding.
+Stakeholders like Figma and SketchUp are in public support of this feature, and Figma has publicly [requested](https://crbug.com/150835#c73) this, to help attain compatibility and parity with native applications.

 WebKit is [not in support of](https://github.com/dway123/raw-clipboard-access/issues/3#issuecomment-521016571) this feature.